Mobile: 07931 940277

 Destination Guide

-We have decided to leave the details of this trip a little open for whoever books, this coast line is fabulous whether you start at St Vaast and sail the bay of the landings or you go as far east as Dieppe which having visited this year was definitely worth the trip with some great sailing.
+We have decided to leave the details of this trip a little open for whoever books, this coast line is fabulous whether you start at Cherbourg (for passport stamping) or St Vaast and sail the bay of the landings or you go as far east as Dieppe which having visited in 2024 was definitely worth the trip with some great sailing.
+I have not included all the possible desitinations but that is the beauty of our trips, the crew get to decide where we go, weather and tide considered.

 Dieppe

 I read that the harbour, as with many along this coast, is pretty central to the town enabling great exploring without having to walk miles.
-Dieppe was apparently the birth place of the Thomas Cook package holiday, that aside the likes of Oscar Wilde and Whistler were known to frequent this lovely town.
-I look forward to learning more about it.
+Dieppe was apparently the birth place of the Thomas Cook package holiday, that aside, the likes of Oscar Wilde and Whistler were known to frequent this lovely town.

 Saint-Valery-en-Caux